-LCCAP has chosen to begin the program year by utilizing Distance Learning as the instructional format for all children.
-This will provide the teachers and FSWs the opportunity to work directly with the family to help families understand how to support the child's learning, through everyday tasks, with items found in the home and community environment, and to understand their role in supporting children to utilize their creativity and imagination as they play.
-Eventually, all children will receive a wide variety of materials to support remote learning and teachers will be mindful of the supplies children are being provided while lessons are being developed.
-Distribution of materials will happen monthly and lesson planning will be aligned accordingly.
+Teachers and FSWs work directly with each family to help families understand how to support the child's learning, through everyday tasks, with items found in the home and community environment, and to understand their role in supporting children to utilize their creativity and imagination as they play.
+Each month, children receive a tote of learning materials carefully selected to support remote learning.
+Teachers incorporate these materials into their daily lessons.